Columbus Shopping Center: History

 The architect for the second building project was C Concept Design in the Netherlands.

 The design concept for the project was a super regional mall with a primary focus on the leisure and entertainment component including a 15 screen Kinomax (the second largest in Russia and has an IMAX theater), an ice rink and children's zone.
 The center contains a "deluxe" retail floor with two level shops and 9.5m high shop fronts.
 The general contractor for the project was Renaissance Construction and Cushman & Wakefield were the exclusive consultant.

 Shops

 The Columbus Shopping Mall has 300 stores and 25 restaurants.
 The first Superdry store in Russia will be located in Columbus.
-The supermall also has a 14-screen cinema Kinomax (to be the second largest in Russia and will include an IMAX screen) and a Decathlon.
-The fashion court occupies 70,000 sq.m. and it will contain the following shops on two floors: Zara; Uniqlo; C&A; Reserved; Lady & Gentlemen; and Mango.